4d/docs/website/translated_docs/fr/Concepts/classes.md

 For a class function, the `Current method name` command returns: "*\<ClassName>.\<FunctionName>*", for example "MyClass.myMethod".

-In the database code, class functions are called as member methods of the object instance and can receive parameters if any.
+In the application code, class functions are called as member methods of the object instance and can receive parameters if any.
 The following syntaxes are supported:

 - use of the `()` operator.
 For example `myObject.methodName("hello")`.
 - use of a "Function" class member methods